hvarga/tuosde-docker/README.md

 run_tuosde_docker.sh
 ```

-By default, above command will start the container with a tmux session from
+By default, above command will start the container with a terminal multiplexor
-which you can start working on your project.
+from which you can start working on your project.
 Project files are mounted on
 `/opt/workspace` which is also set as a current working directory.

 Read more about this script and various options by running: